lazymozek/gulp-with-tailwindcss/readme.md

 # Gulp with TailwindCSS Starter Kit

-Gulp with TailwindCSS Starter Kit - A repo which makes your development easier with predefined gulp tasks that help you to use [tailwindcss](https://github.com/tailwindcss/tailwindcss) with simple npm commands
+Gulp with TailwindCSS Starter Kit ( Updated with [TailwindCSS JIT](https://github.com/tailwindlabs/tailwindcss-jit) )- A repo which makes your development easier with predefined gulp tasks that help you to use [tailwindcss](https://github.com/tailwindcss/tailwindcss) with simple npm commands

 ## Usage